-Scary things seemingly loom around every corner when you’re struggling with a mood or anxiety disorder, and I’ve experienced most all of them.
-But, by far, the super-scariest of them all were derealization and depersonalization.
+Scary things seem to loom around every corner when you’re struggling with a mood or anxiety disorder.
+I’ve experienced most of them, and the scariest of all were derealization and depersonalization.
 What is this horror?
 Well, not as macabre as you might think.
-Let’s learn, and chill…
+Let’s learn…

-Derealization and depersonalization (DR/DP) are horrifying.
+Derealization and depersonalization (DR/DP) are perceptually horrifying.
 And the more we learn and share about them, the less impact they’ll have.
 And maybe, just maybe, they’ll up and leave.

 Eight years ago, I ran a three-part series on DR/DP here on Chipur.
 Given their damaging power, and the lack of available quality information, I’ve decided to condense those three pieces into one for quick reading and reference.